Zwei: The Ilvard Insurrection: Gameplay

-The game plays similar to the 3D Ys series games, also produced by Falcom, with real-time battles and a fixed camera that follows the main character from a medium distance.
+The game plays similar to the 3D Ys games, also produced by Falcom, with real-time battles and a fixed camera that follows the main character from a medium distance.
 One major difference is the presence of an inactive secondary character who follows the player's character for most of the game, usually either Alwen or Ragna, depending on who the player isn't controlling at that point in time.
 Initialising a physical attack forces the player to control Ragna, while initialising a magical attack causes Alwen to fight.
 Both characters are controlled in the same way, although they have different offensive and defensive stats.

 The game features a variety of villages, where players can converse with NPC characters in typical RPG fashion.
 Travel between locations occurs via Ilvard's overworld map.
 The majority of the game takes place in dungeons filled with traps and monsters.
 A dungeon is composed of a few stages, which are split into three floors each.
 Each stage contains many small puzzle elements, which need to be solved to earn rare treasures or to simply progress.
 There are many mini-bosses and a dungeon boss, with the dungeon bosses requiring specific strategies to defeat, such as waiting for their weak spot to open.

 One of the unique aspects of the Zwei!! series is that defeating enemies does not award experience points, needed to level up, unlike in other RPGs.
 Instead enemies may drop food or coins when defeated.
 Food is very important as not only does it restore health, but it is the only commodity that awards experience points.
 Ten types of the same food can also be combined in the restaurant, found at the main village, to create a higher tier food item that awards more experience in comparison to the individual items.

 To assist with item collection, players can buy pets from a pet store, such as a cat and dog.
 Pets automatically collect spoils, do minor damage to foes and can learn special abilities as they level up.
 There are also numerous gadget items, bought from shops or found in dungeons, which are applied as attachments to the game screen.
 These include tools to aid dungeon exploration such as a dungeon map navigator, and more obscure items, such as a text notifier and a music player.